Rebuild. Reconnect. Recover.

 Kristen Sanabria joined the Wayside House admissions team in 2020.
 Here, she assists with coordinating care for women seeking substance abuse treatment.
 She carefully guides potential Wayside House clients through the admissions process.
 Kristen has extensive experience in the addiction community, working in admissions, alumni coordination and as a behavioral health technician.
 She is knowledgeable about insurance plans and coverage pertaining to addiction treatment and is experienced in conducting assessments.

 She is adept at crisis management, conflict resolution, and working within an interdisciplinary team.

 Elizabeth Giglio came to Wayside House in October of 2018 with over two decades of professional experience in the fields of law, finance, and property management.
-She began her career at Wayside in the role of Social Enterprise Manager and since June 2020, has served as Case Manager.
+She began her career at Wayside in the role of Social Enterprise Manager and has served as Case Manager and now in admissions.

 Elizabeth is a proud alumni of Wayside House’s residential treatment program.
-In January 2020, she celebrated her third year of sobriety.
+In January 2021, she celebrated her fourth year of sobriety.
 Elizabeth strives to provide clients with the same high standard of compassionate care that she received while in treatment.
 She hopes to utilize her prior experiences with addiction towards assisting clients with rebuilding their lives and navigating a path towards a sustainable plan for recovery.

 Carole Oliver is a licensed professional counselor and a trainer, educator and practitioner in group psychotherapy and psychodrama (TEP).
 She is currently conducting psychodrama groups and trainings at Wayside House.
 She has 40 years of counseling, coaching, group psychotherapy and psychodrama experience.
 She is board certified by the American Board of Examiners in psychodrama, sociometry, and group psychotherapy.